Vestergade 22: 19th century

 On Fog's retirement in c.
 1858, Farvergården was sold to dyer and printer H. N. Grundtvig.

-The complex was later sold to two brothers named Baumgarten, whose printing business Johan Ludvig Sivertsens Bog- og Stentrykkeri (founded 1849) was from then on based in the side wing.
-In the 1890s, one of the Baumgarten brothers took over the apartment on the third floor. overtog i 1890’erne en bolig på 3. sal.
+The complex was later sold to two brothers named Baumgarten, whose printing business Johan Ludvig Sivertsens Bog- og Stentrykkeri (founded 1849) was then based in the side wing.
+In the 1890s, one of the Baumgarten brothers took over the apartment on the third floor.

 20th century

 In 1900, Vestergade 22 was acquired by the hardware wholesaler Bucka & Nissen.
 The company had been founded by Marcus Bucka (died 1894) and Hans Nissen (d.
-1902) in Flensburg but had moved to Copenhagen as a result of Denmark's loss of Schlesvig-Holstein in 1864.
-It had from 1884 been based in the side wing of No. 26 and later also taken over No. 24.
+1902) in Flensburg, but moved to Copenhagen as a result of Denmark's loss of Schlesvig-Holstein in 1864.
+From 1884 it was based in the side wing of No. 26, and later also took over No. 24.

 In 1861, Bucka & Nissen moved out of the city centre.
 Vestergade 22–26 was then sold to the newspaper publisher Politikens Hus.
-The company's book publisher, Politikens Forlag was from then on based at No. 22.
+The company's book publisher, Politikens Forlag, was from then on based at No. 22.
 The building was renovated in 1967.

 Architecture

-The building is seven bays wide and the facade is tipped by a gabled dormer.
+The building is seven bays wide, and the facade is tipped by a gabled dormer.